Articles and Commentaries |

 In response, India has pursued its Act East Policy, with ASEAN at its core.
 The Quad—a partnership involving India, the U.S., Japan, and Australia—advances India’s vision of a Free and Open Indo-Pacific and extends its influence to Australia and beyond.
 While India aligns with the U.S. and other Western nations in the maritime domain, differences remain on continental issues, as seen in India’s neutral stance on the Russia-Ukraine conflict.

 Some of India’s smaller neighbours—Nepal, Sri Lanka, and the Maldives—seek to maximise their advantage by balancing ties between India and China.
 However, India’s cultural and civilisational links with Nepal and Sri Lanka and its geographic proximity to the Maldives provide it with a strategic edge.
-Through its ‘Neighbourhood First Policy,’ India has prioritised deepening physical, digital, and people-to-people connectivity with neighbouring countries, along with expanding trade and commerce.
+Through its ‘Neighbourhood First Policy,’ India has prioritised deepening physical, digital, and people-to-people connectivity with neighbouring countries and expanding trade and commerce.
 Over the past decade, India has taken a generous and non-reciprocal approach to regional engagement, a strategy it will likely maintain despite occasional setbacks.

 As India’s global influence grows, it would be unrealistic to expect a frictionless environment.
-The challenges India faces—whether geopolitical, economic, or strategic—must be factored into its long-term growth strategy.
+The challenges India faces—geopolitical, economic, or strategic—must be factored into its long-term growth strategy.
 Connectivity will remain pivotal to India’s ambitions.
 The proposed India-Middle East-Europe Economic Corridor (IMEC), linking India with Europe and the Atlantic, and the Trilateral Highway through Myanmar, connecting India to the Pacific, illustrate India’s increasing centrality in global trade and geopolitics.
 This connectivity, stretching from the Atlantic to the Pacific, will have far-reaching strategic and economic implications, underscoring India’s evolving role in shaping the future of the global order.

 References: